-The Statement of CDBG Award may include General Conditions, Special Conditions, and/or a Statement of Revisions.
+The Statement of CDBG Award may include General Conditions, Special Conditions, a Budget Summary and/or a Statement of Revisions.
 Along with the Statement of CDBG Award, these inclusions must be signed and returned to DCA.

 The General Conditions are applicable to all grants.
 Prior to the Recipient obligating grant funds to covered grant activities, the General Conditions require an environmental review.
 Please consult Chapter 2, Section 2 for detailed information regarding compliance with environmental review responsibilities.
-NOTE: The environmental review must be completed before any project funds are obligated.
+NOTE: The environmental review must be completed before any project funds are obligated, except for exempt activities, such as administration or architectural/engineering services.